JenniferEHoule/Circuit_Synthesis/README.md

     for more than 4 ports.
 Any performance enhancements will likely start here.
     * quadprog: this solver is more restrictive in Python than in MATLAB.
 There may be other versions that more closely align with MATLAB.
 When it works, which is most of the time, the results do appear consistent with MATLAB though.
+    * If the S/Y-Parameter data is generated using ADS, the outputs can be saved in the MATLAB format and `ads_mat_format_new.py` can be run to convert to the correct .npy format.

 # Licensing
 From [7], restrictions on use, in addition to licensing: